Skyworks Solutions (NASDAQ:SWKS) Releases Q1 2022 Earnings Guidance

 Skyworks Solutions (NASDAQ:SWKS) updated its first quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $3.100-$3.100 for the period, compared to the Thomson Reuters consensus estimate of $3.070.
 The company issued revenue guidance of $1.48 billion-$1.53 billion, compared to the consensus revenue estimate of $1.50 billion.

-A number of research firms have recently commented on SWKS.
-Morgan Stanley boosted their price objective on Skyworks Solutions from $192.00 to $204.00 and gave the stock an equal weight rating in a research note on Friday, July 30th.
-Susquehanna Bancshares restated a hold rating and issued a $195.00 target price on shares of Skyworks Solutions in a report on Friday, July 30th.
-Credit Suisse Group restated a buy rating and issued a $380.00 target price on shares of Skyworks Solutions in a report on Friday, July 30th.
-Raymond James restated a buy rating and issued a $220.00 target price on shares of Skyworks Solutions in a report on Friday, July 30th.
-Finally, Summit Insights cut Skyworks Solutions from a buy rating to a hold rating in a report on Thursday, November 4th.
-Eleven investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of Buy and a consensus price target of $211.42.
+Several equities research analysts have recently issued reports on SWKS shares.
+Mizuho raised their price objective on shares of Skyworks Solutions from $215.00 to $218.00 and gave the stock a buy rating in a research note on Friday, November 5th.
+Robert W. Baird lowered Skyworks Solutions from an outperform rating to a neutral rating and decreased their price objective for the stock from $220.00 to $165.00 in a report on Wednesday, October 13th.
+B. Riley decreased their price objective on Skyworks Solutions from $245.00 to $210.00 and set a buy rating on the stock in a report on Friday, November 5th.
+Finally, Summit Insights lowered Skyworks Solutions from a buy rating to a hold rating in a report on Thursday, November 4th.
+Eleven analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company.
+According to data from MarketBeat.com, the company presently has a consensus rating of Buy and a consensus price target of $211.42.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, December 14th.
-Shareholders of record on Tuesday, November 23rd will be paid a $0.56 dividend.
-The ex-dividend date is Monday, November 22nd.
-This represents a $2.24 dividend on an annualized basis and a yield of 1.39%.
-Skyworks Solutions’s dividend payout ratio (DPR) is currently 24.97%.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, December 14th.
+Stockholders of record on Tuesday, November 23rd will be paid a dividend of $0.56 per share.
+This represents a $2.24 annualized dividend and a dividend yield of 1.47%.
+The ex-dividend date of this dividend is Monday, November 22nd.
+Skyworks Solutions’s dividend payout ratio (DPR) is presently 24.97%.

-In related news, SVP Carlos S. Bori sold 10,847 shares of the business’s stock in a transaction dated Thursday, November 18th.
+In other news, SVP Carlos S. Bori sold 10,847 shares of the business’s stock in a transaction dated Thursday, November 18th.
 The stock was sold at an average price of $165.60, for a total transaction of $1,796,263.20.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 Also, SVP Carlos S. Bori sold 9,247 shares of the business’s stock in a transaction dated Wednesday, September 1st.
 The stock was sold at an average price of $184.07, for a total value of $1,702,095.29.
-Following the transaction, the senior vice president now directly owns 23,534 shares of the company’s stock, valued at approximately $4,331,903.38.
+Following the transaction, the senior vice president now owns 23,534 shares of the company’s stock, valued at $4,331,903.38.
 The disclosure for this sale can be found here.
-Insiders sold 47,712 shares of company stock valued at $8,009,219 in the last ninety days.
-Insiders own 0.38% of the company’s stock.
+Insiders have sold 57,712 shares of company stock worth $9,542,419 in the last ninety days.
+0.38% of the stock is currently owned by insiders.

 Skyworks Solutions, Inc engages in the design, development, and manufacture of proprietary semiconductor products.
 Its product portfolio includes amplifiers, attenuators, circulators, demodulators, detectors, diodes, directional couplers, front-end modules, hybrids, isolators, lighting and display solutions, mixers, modulators, optocouplers, optoisolators, phase shifters, synthesizers, power dividers and combiners, receivers, switches, and technical ceramics.